 A hard reset is also known as an alternate reset is performed when your Android device is experiencing issues with performance.
 Depending on the severity of the issues, the hard reset is often considered a full solution that when done correctly will get your phone or tablet working optimally.
 It can fix a number of issues even when your phone or tablet’s touchscreen is not working.

 There are several situations when you may find it very advantageous to hard reset an Android phone or tablet.
 If ever you find yourself in one of the following situations, you may need to perform a hard reset.

 Performing a hard reset on your Android device will often result in a complete loss of data.
-Therefore it is important to back-up your device before a hard reset reset.
-This way you can always get your data back in case anything goes wrong. dr.fone - Backup & Resotre (Android) is one of the best tools to use to effectively and easily backup the data on your device.
+Therefore it is important to back up your device before a hard reset.
+This way you can always get your data back in case anything goes wrong.
+Dr.Fone Basic is one of the best tools to use to effectively and easily back up the data on your device.

 Step 1.
 Run the program and connect your device

 Start by launching Dr.Fone on your computer.
 Connect your Android device and use the My Backup > Back Up Now option to begin.

 Step 2.
 Make Dr.Fone Link App Your Default SMS App